-APPL – One way God confronts our fears is during a crisis.
+APPL – One way the LORD confronts our fears is through a crisis.

-2. God put His finger on the issue that created fear in Moses’ heart.
+- God put His finger on the issue that created fear in Moses.

 APPL – God knows our secret fears and He wants to set us free from them, all of them.